hherzl/playground-kfvrjkrw/markdowns/welcome.md

 * PUT
 * DELETE

-There are other operations for REST, but they aren't necessary for this guide.
+There are other operations for RESTful, but they aren't necessary for this guide.

-Those operations allow clients to perform actions through REST API, so our Web API must contain those operations.
+Those operations allow clients to perform actions through RESTful API, so our Web API must contain those operations.

 WideWorldImporters database contains 4 schemas:

     Application
     Purchasing
     Sales
     Warehouse

-In this guide, we'll work with Warehouse.StockItems table.
+In this guide, We'll work with *Warehouse.StockItems* table.
 We'll add code to work with this entity: allow to retrieve stock items, retrieve stock item by id, create, update and delete stock items from database.

 The version for this API is 1.